 Stopping Malaria 3:24

-- Q What increases my risk for viral throat infection?
+- Q What is a viral throat infection?

 - Q What is the rate of incidence for viral throat infection?

-- Q Is there a cure for viral throat infection?
+- Q Are over-the-counter medications available for viral throat infection?